Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Definition

 '''Maternal mortality''' is a general term referring to the death of a woman during pregnancy or within a year of the end of pregnancy.
+Maternal deaths are also known as pregnancy-associated deaths.
 A '''pregnancy-related death''' is defined as the death of a woman during pregnancy or within one year of the end of pregnancy from a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.
-A '''pregnancy-associated, but not related death''' is the death of a woman during pregnancy or within one year of the end of pregnancy from a cause that is not related to pregnancy.
+Pregnancy-related deaths are a subset of all pregnancy-associated (maternal) deaths.
 The '''pregnancy-related mortality ratio''' is the number of pregnancy-related deaths per 100,000 live births.

 Numerator